-The white shrimp are generally a greyish-white and are variously tinged about the tail section and appendages with green, red, and blue.
-Occasionally a diseased condition causes the shrimp to be blue-black all over--the meat in such shrimp is soft and white, and these specimens are called "cotton" shrimp.
+White shrimp are generally a grayish white and are variously tinged about the tail section and appendages with green, red, and blue.
+Occasionally a diseased condition causes the shrimp to be blueblack.
+The meat in these shrimp is soft and white, and such specimens are called "cotton" shrimp.

-Brown shrimp are usually a reddish-brown color with tinges of blue or purple on the tail section and some of the appendages.
+Brown shrimp are usually reddish brown in color, with tinges of blue or purple on the tail section and some of the appendages.

-The pink or brown-spotted shrimp vary greatly in coloration with locality.
-Along the Atlantic coast they are usually lighter in color than brown shrimp, in the Tortugas fishery they are pink, and along the Northern Gulf coast they are often lemon-yellow.
+Pink or brown-spotted shrimp vary greatly in coloration with locality.
+Along the Atlantic coast they are usually lighter in color than brown shrimp; on the Tortugas grounds they are pink, and along the northern Gulf coast they are often lemon yellow.
 The brown spot on the side of the abdomen or tail is usually present.

-Rock shrimp most usually are brownish on the dorsal surface and pale on the sides.
+Rock shrimp usually are brownish on the dorsal surface and pale on the sides.
 The underside and appendages are variously colored or tinged with red or purple.

-Royal red shrimp are most often a deep red all over but sometimes are only grey-pink in cast.
+Royal red shrimp are most often a deep red all over but sometimes are only grayish pink in cast.

-Figure 1. -- The white or common shrimp, Penaeus setiferus.
+Figure 1.--The white or common shrimp, Penaeus setiferus.

 Figure 2.--The brown shrimp, Penaeus aztecus.
-A=position of deep open groove, B=lack of brown spot
+A = position of deep open groove, B = lack of brown spot.

 Figure 3.--The pink or brown-spotted shrimp, Penaeus duorarum.
-A=position of groove almost closed, B=position of brown spot
+A = position of groove almost closed, B = position of brown spot.

-Figure 4. -- The sea bob, Xiphopeneus kroyeri.
+Figure 4.--The seabob, Xiphopeneus krøyeri.
+A = very long and slender last walking leg.

-Figure 5. -- The rock shrimp, Sicyonia brevirostris.
+Figure 5.--The rock shrimp, Sicyonia brevirostris.

-Figure 6.--The royal red shrimp, Hymenopenaeus robustus.
-A=position of post-orbital spine
+Figure 6.--The royal red shrimp, Hymenopenaeus $\frac{\text{robustus}}{A = \text{position of post-orbital spine}}$.